northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    * - Slurm Command
      - Function
    * - ``srun``
      - Run an interactive job on the cluster.
-See `using-srun`_.
    * - ``sbatch <scriptname.script>``
      - Submit a script to the scheduler for running a job.
-See `using-sbatch`_.
    * - ``scancel <jobid>``
      - Cancel a pending or running job on the cluster.

-.. _using-srun:
 Using srun
 -----------
 Use the Slurm command ``srun`` to allocate an interactive job.
 This means you use specific options with ``srun`` on the command line to tell Slurm what resources are needed to run your job, such as number of nodes, amount of memory, and amount of time.
 Enter ``srun`` command and options on the command line, the and press ``Return``.
 Slurm will find, and then allocate, the specified resources.
 Depending on the specifications, this process may take a few minutes.
 All ``srun`` options can be found in the `Slurm documentation`_.
 The following image shows an example of an ``srun`` command as run on a command line.